Fentanyl Rehab Center in Texas

 In case of a fentanyl overdose emergency,

 • Call 911 Immediately: Time is critical.
-Inform responders that an opioid overdose is suspected.
+Inform responders that an opioid overdose is suspected and that immediate medical attention is needed.

 • Administer Naloxone (Narcan): If available, administer naloxone to reverse the opioid’s effects.
 This can be given as a nasal spray or injection.
 Repeat doses may be required for fentanyl overdoses.